josepegea/async_test/README.md

   Thread reads from the second Queue and uploads the data.
 - [paging_async.rb](./paging_async.rb) Similar to the Threads script but using the Fiber Scheduler instead.

+### Takeaway for Scenario 3

+The results are quite similar to Scenario 1.
+Again, Threads are a little more concurrent, but just sightly.
+Fiber Scheduler works fantastically well and provides very good concurrency without having to worry about thread safety of the code.

+We couldn't run a Ractor based version because there is a problem with the `URI` class using class variables that makes it break when run under different Ractors.